-MCAT REVIEW, SPRING 2017
+MCAT REVIEW, SPRING 2018

 Course Description.
 The MCAT is a humbling exam covering an extensive amount of material.
 To be successful on the MCAT each student must dedicate time for self-study and review.
 The purpose of this course is to provide a structured format for review of basic sciences concepts.
-Each class period will include one hour of lecture covering each section from the course materials.
-However, each student is responsible for reviewing each MCAT concept listed on the syllabus before coming to class.
+Each student is responsible for reviewing each MCAT concept listed on the syllabus before coming to class.
 This class is designed to (1) help you understand how to approach MCAT questions and (2) review MCAT exam content to help identify your areas of weakness in order to give you direction in what areas you should be studying on your own.